NotTheDeveloper/JDA-Commons/docs/index.md

 ### Methods

-> Returns: The version, since when the method/class is deprecated
+> Returns: The version, since when the method/class is deprecated.
 ```swift
 version()
 ```